 In some cases Adult Social Care may be able to help with the cost of Adult Care Services.
 This is determined after a needs assessment has been carried out.
 As soon as you have been assessed as having a need for Social Care Support, we will need to contact you to see if you can contribute financially to the cost of your care package.

-The Client Financial Services Team will also be able to provide advice and support regarding any benefits that you are entitled to receive.
+The Adult Social Care Financial Services Team will also be able to provide advice and support regarding any benefits that you are entitled to receive.
 All information that you give will be treated confidentially and all records of the conversation will be kept securely.

 You will find further information in the following documents:

-You can also download a copy of the Financial Assessment Form or if you require a hard copy or have any questions about charging or financial assessments please contact the Client Financial Services Team.
+You can also download a copy of the Financial Assessment Form or if you require a hard copy or have any questions about charging or financial assessments please contact the Adult Social Care Financial Services Team.

 Telephone: 01642 524586